yeonsumia/yeonsumia.github.io/_pages/about.md

 With strong computational power and human creativity, I believe we can push the boundaries of our knowledge.

 <p><em>I’m preparing to apply for Ph.D. programs in <span style="color: #e74c3c;"><strong>Fall 2027</strong></span>.
-I’m also looking for new research opportunities and would be happy to connect with others who share similar interests.</em></p>
+Currently I am seeking research opportunities focused on real-world robot manipulation and sim-to-real transfer.</em></p>

 ## News
 <div class="news-item"><span class="date-badge">2025.10</span> <span class="news-text">Honored to receive NeurIPS 2025 Scholar Award.
 See you in San Diego! 🌊</span></div>